-Each crew member has a weekly assigned slot for walking Jack.
+Each crew member has specific days and times of the week walking Jack.
 This allows Jack to get to know particular students (and vice-versa) and helps make his time with them more enjoyable (and less stressful).

-To become a member, students should have attended Georgetown for at least one semester, have experience with animals and be able to show evidence of school spirit (e.g., by being a member of Hoya Blue, participating in New Student Orientation, etc.).
+To become a member, students should have experience with animals, be comfortable facilitating a variety of interpersonal interactions and be able to show evidence of school spirit.
 Students will also be asked to learn basic information about Jack (e.g., bulldog idiosyncrasies) and show that they are comfortable handling dogs.

 Apply online to become a member of the Jack Crew.